What Administrative Measures Do You Usually Need To Take

 Leveraging technology to streamline operations, enhance communication, and extract actionable insights is no longer optional, but a necessity.
 This includes utilizing CRM systems, ERP software, and data analytics tools to monitor performance, identify trends, and inform strategic decisions.
 A manufacturing company, for example, might employ IoT sensors to track equipment performance and predict maintenance needs.

 Scientific Explanation: Data analytics draws heavily on statistical modeling and machine learning.
 Regression analysis can reveal correlations between variables, while predictive modeling algorithms can forecast future outcomes.
-The application of these techniques, combined with robust data governance practices, allows organizations to move beyond reactive responses to proactive, data-driven strategies.
+The application of these techniques, combined with dependable data governance practices, allows organizations to move beyond reactive responses to proactive, data-driven strategies.

 11. Ethical Considerations and Compliance